Mirogoj Cemetery: History

 The Mirogoj Cemetery was built on a plot of land owned by the linguist Ljudevit Gaj, purchased by the city in 1872, after his death.
 Architect Hermann Bollé designed the main building.
 The new cemetery was inaugurated on 6 November 1876.

 The construction of the arcades, the cupolas, and the church in the entryway was begun in 1879.
 Due to lack of funding, work was finished only in 1929.

-Unlike the older cemeteries, which were church-owned, Mirogoj was owned by the city, and accepted burials from all religious backgrounds.
+Unlike the older cemeteries in Zagreb, which were church-owned, Mirogoj was owned by the city, and accepted burials from all religious backgrounds.

-On 22 March 2020, during the COVID-19 pandemic, Zagreb was hit by a 5.5 magnitude earthquake that caused significant damage across the city, including on the famous arcades of the Mirogoj cemetery.
+On 22 March 2020, during the COVID-19 pandemic, Zagreb was hit by a 5.5 magnitude earthquake that caused significant damage across the city, including to the famous arcades of the Mirogoj cemetery.